 The Associate Head/DGS, Nicole Allen, oversees both the doctoral and master's graduate programs.
+This year Diane Beck will serve as the interim associate head.
 The DGS serves as a point of contact for the graduate students and, when appropriate, acts as the liaison among the students, MSPS Director, program faculty, and the Graduate College/University.
 Students who have questions or concerns with aspects of the MSPS program can bring them to the Director, and/or to the DGS.